A Little Bit More

-"A Little Bit More" is a song written and performed by Bobby Gosh, released on his 1973 album Sitting in the Quiet.
-The first hit version was recorded by the band Dr. Hook; their version was released as a single in 1976.
-It charted at number 11 on the US Billboard Hot 100, and spent two weeks at number nine on the Cash Box Top 100.
+"A Little Bit More" is a song written and performed by American musician Bobby Gosh, released on his 1973 album Sitting in the Quiet.
+American rock band Dr. Hook recorded the first hit version which was released as a single in 1976.
+It charted at number 11 on the US Billboard Hot 100 and spent two weeks at number nine on the Cash Box Top 100.
 It reached number two on the UK Singles Chart in July 1976 for five consecutive weeks, being held from the top spot by Elton John and Kiki Dee's "Don't Go Breaking My Heart".
 It was Dr. Hook's joint second-best UK chart placing, matching "Sylvia's Mother" and surpassed only by "When You're in Love with a Beautiful Woman".